AshutoshMore142k4/OBSIDIANstartuppage/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Xora is a Modern UI/UX SaaS website developed using React.js and Tailwind CSS that exemplifies modern UI/UX principles.
+OBSIDIAN is a Modern UI/UX SaaS website developed using React.js and Tailwind CSS that exemplifies modern UI/UX principles.
 Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.